Current Lab Members

 Stacy Horner, PhD – Principal Investigator

 Stacy grew up in Minnesota, and she received her BA in Biochemistry and Chemistry from Gustavus Adolphus College.
 She received her Ph.D. in 2007 from Yale University, where she studied human papillomaviruses with Dr. Daniel DiMaio.
 Her postdoctoral research, sponsored by Irvington Institute Fellowship Program of the Cancer Research Institute, was with Dr. Michael Gale at the University of Washington, and focused on hepatitis C virus regulation of antiviral innate immunity.
 Stacy opened her lab at Duke in 2013.
-She is currently an Associate Professor in the Departments of Integrative ImmunoBiology and Medicine, and also the Director of the Duke Center for RNA Biology.
+She is currently an Associate Professor in the Department of Integrative ImmunoBiology, with secondary appointments in MGM, Medicine, and Cell Biology.
+She is also the Director of the Duke Center for RNA Biology.
 Stacy teaches several graduate courses at Duke.
 Her favorite things to do in the lab are molecular cloning and learning about “hot off the press” results!

 Google Scholar: bit.ly/3v8TNGR